bogdanfinn/tls-client/Readme.md

 ```

 #### Default Client
-The implemented default client is currently Chrome 107 with a configured request timeout of 30 seconds and no automatic redirect following and with a cookiejar.
+The implemented default client is currently Chrome 108 with a configured request timeout of 30 seconds and no automatic redirect following and with a cookiejar.
+Also Random Extension Order is activated for the default client.

 ### Compile this client as a shared library for use in other languages like Python or NodeJS
 Please take a look at the cross compile build script in `cffi_dist/build.sh` to build this tls-client as a shared library for other programming languages (.dll, .so, .dylib).